How Our Treatment Works

 - Payment for service can be made via debit/credit cards, cheque, cash, or bank e-transfer

 This website and it’s contents is for information purposes only.
 The contents and opinions expressed are not intended, nor should be interpreted as medical advice.
 We recommend consulting your primary health care provider before beginning any type of bodywork program or implementing self-treatment techniques.

 William Huhn or William Huhn Method™ is not a Trigger Point Therapy school, nor an accredited institute, and makes no claim regarding such status.
-William Huhn or William Huhn Method™ assumes no responsibility for any person who uses/employs Trigger Point techniques either as a William Huhn Method™ Bodyworker or as a prospective WHM™ Bodyworker.
+William Huhn or William Huhn Method™ assumes no responsibility for any person who uses/employs Trigger Point techniques either as a William Huhn Method™ certificate holder, or as a prospective WHM™ bodyworker.

-Many physical therapies are effective, and William Huhn Method™ and “Client Testimonials” on this website, does not endeavour to marginalize any other form of therapy or bodywork.
+Many physical therapies are effective, and William Huhn Method™ and “Client Testimonials” on this website, does not endeavour to diminish the efficacy of other therapies or bodywork.